 The student will prepare a lengthy, original paper on a specific sociological issue under the supervision of a faculty advisor.
 Prerequisites: Senior standing, minimum 3.0 GPA in the major; approval of Department Chairperson.
-Credits: 3(3-0) Offered by individual arrangement organizations within the local community.
-Students will also need to meet academic requirements which may include readings, a written report, participation in a seminar, and/or oral presentation.
+Credits: 3(3-0) Offered by individual arrangement requirements which may include readings, a written report, participation in a seminar, and/or oral presentation.
 Credits may range from 3-15 hours per semester.
 (Note: Students may present no more than 15 hours of internship credit toward the baccalaureate degree.)
 Prerequisites: 12 hours in Sociology; minimum 2.75 GPA; and approval by both the agency supervisor and Sociology Department internship coordinator.
 Offered by individual arrangement